BioHPC/GIST-AI-HPC-2024/README.md

 ### Software environment (Skip this step -- All requirements are pre-installed)

 We have set up all requirements previously.
+The main requirements are cudatoolkit=11.8, cudnn=8.8 (and 8.7), tensorflow 2.14 (2.13).

 Many packages are required including
 ```
 os
 numpy
 cv2
-tensorflow
+tensorflow (2.14)
 glob
 tqdm
 ```